My Medicine Bag

 Traditional Swiss Paper Cutting (Scherenschnitte)

 Paper cutting has been around in many forms in Switzerland since the 17th century – from devotional religious images to silhouettes popular among the elite.
-But it is Johann Jakob Hauswirth (1809-1871) who is considered the father of traditional Swiss paper cutting.
-The traditional art form is characterized by symmetrical designs, often created by folding paper before cutting, and typically depicts scenes of the Swiss countryside.
+Johann Jakob Hauswirth (1809-1871) is considered the father of traditional Swiss paper cutting.
+It relies symmetrical design by folding paper and contrast.
+Traditional papercuts typically depicts scenes of the Swiss countryside.

 Maturity Assessment Profile (MAP)